Now in its 10th edition, The Web Globalization Report Card is a must-read for marketing and web teams

 Also worth highlighting are the websites of Cisco, Philips, IKEA, and Microsoft -- all of which have become regulars in the top 25 list, and for good reason.

-Who analyzes these websites?Report author John Yunker reviews every website — and has done so for all ten editions of the report.
+Report author John Yunker reviews every website — and has done so for all 10 editions of the report.
 No work is outsourced.
-This historical understanding of each website (combined with one-on-one interviews with many of the executives who manage these global websites) provides truly valuable and actionable findings and recommendations.
+This historical understanding of each website (combined with one-on-one interviews with many of the executives who manage these global websites) provides valuable and actionable findings and recommendations.

-How do you select companies for your list?We survey a wide swath of global companies across all major industries to provide a well-rounded overview of the state of web globalization.
+We survey a wide swath of global companies across all major industries to provide a well-rounded overview of the state of web globalization.
 Within each industry, we include the leading companies with a focus on brand leadership.
 We include more than 30% of the Fortune 100 companies and 70% of the 2013 Interbrand 100 Best Global Brands.